 The Local Government (Financial Assistance) Act 1995 states that general purpose grants are untied.
 Therefore, councils can use the grants as required by local needs..

-General purpose grants are allocated between Australian states and territories on a population basis.
+General purpose grants are recommended between Australian states and territories on a population basis.

-The Victoria Grants Commission's methodology for allocating general purpose grants takes into account each council's assessed relative expenditure needs and relative capacity to raise revenue.
+The Commission's methodology for recommending general purpose grants takes into account each council's assessed relative expenditure needs and relative capacity to raise revenue.